DataDog/documentation/content/en/observability_pipelines/production_deployment_overview/aggregator_architecture.md

 ##### Load balancer configurations

-When configuring clients and load balancers, the following general settings are recommended:
+When configuring clients and load balancers, Datadog recommends the following general settings:

 - Use a simple round-robin load balancing strategy.
 - Do not enable cross-zone load balancing unless the traffic across zones is very imbalanced.
 - Configure load balancers to use Observability Pipelines Worker's health API endpoint for target health.
-- Ensure that your Observability Pipelines Worker instances automatically register/deregister as they scale.
+- Ensure that your Observability Pipelines Worker instances automatically register or de-register as they scale.
 See [service discovery](#dns-and-service-discovery) for more information).
 - Enable keep-alive with no more than one minute idle timeout for both your clients and load balancers.
-- If supported, enable connection concurrency/pooling on your agents.
+- If supported, enable connection concurrency and pooling on your agents.
 If that is not supported, consider the unified architecture which deploys Observability Pipelines Worker at the edge.
 Connection pooling ensures large volumes of data are spread across multiple connections to help balance traffic.

 ##### Load balancer hot spots

-Load balancing hot spots occur when one or more Observability Pipelines Worker instances receives disproportionate traffic.
+Load balancing hot spots occur when one or more Observability Pipelines Worker instance receives disproportionate traffic.
 Hot spots usually happen due to one of two reasons:

 1. A substantial amount of traffic is being sent over a single connection.
 2. Traffic in one availability zone is much higher than in the others.

 In these cases, the following respective mitigation tactics are recommended:

 1. Split large connections into multiple connections.
-Most clients allow connection concurrency/pooling that distributes data over multiple connections.
+Most clients allow connection concurrency and pooling that distributes data over multiple connections.
 This tactic allows your load balancer to distribute the connection across multiple Observability Pipelines Worker instances.
 If your client does not support this, consider the unified architecture, where Observability Pipelines Worker can be additionally deployed to the edge.
 2. Enable cross-zone load balancing on your load balancer.
 Cross-zone balancing balances all availability zone traffic across all Observability Pipelines Worker instances.

 ### Vertical scaling